Ordering cards

 Was this section helpful?

-To mitigate the possibility of fraudulent transactions on the card in the event of misdelivery of the card, users need to verify they have received their physical card before they can perform contactless and magnetic stripe transactions.
-There are two available options to verify that the user has received their physical card: Chip and PIN transactions and Partner Control.
+To mitigate the possibility of fraudulent transactions on the card in the event of misdelivery of the card, users need to activate their card before they can use it for certain transactions.
+We offer two activation methods: Chip and PIN or Partner Control.

 and POS_MAGSTRIPE